YOUR STORY BEGINS WITH A MILESTONE

 - Extras and drinks in Mendoza

-- Expenses incurred by abandoning the planned itinerary
+- Expenses incurred due to abandoning the planned itinerary

-- Group equipment carrying starting at 21 kg (divided among team members – if you don't want to carry weight, you can hire an extra porter; this service is not included in this program)
+- Group equipment carrying starting from 21 kg (divided among team members – if you do not want to carry weight you can hire an extra porter, service not quoted in this program)

 Expedition cost: 1,200,000 pesos per person, based on double occupancy or more.